Specialist London SEO’ers.

 We do not think that there are any SEO benefits to be gained through the implementation of spammy link building techniques and hence are strongly against the use of it.

-On the other hand a link from a spammy source can place you in a ‘bad neighbourhood’, increasing the likelihood of your website incurring a penalty from Google.
+On the other hand, a link from a spammy source can place you in a ‘bad neighbourhood’.
+Therefore, increasing the likelihood of your website incurring a penalty from Google.

-This helps us to ensure that your website will be rewarded over the long term in search engines.
+This helps us to ensure that your website will be rewarded in the long term by search engines.

 By focusing on high quality inbound links and great content, we can deliver great SEO value to your website.

-If your London SEO techniques are on Google’s radar and as a result has been awarded with a penalty, you are likely to experience a drop in traffic, revenue and of course Google rankings.
+If your London SEO techniques are on Google’s radar and as a result has been slapped with a penalty, you are likely to experience a drop in traffic, revenue and of course, Google rankings.